xiaoxi-s/transformer/README.md

 ## Distributed/parallel training

 One of the future directions is to improve training efficiency using distributed/parallel training.
 However, the network architecture limits how much parallel training can help.
-One epoch with 1024 batch size using `gpu_8x_a100_80gb_sxm4` on Lambda Cloud will take ~17 minutes.
+One epoch with 512 batch size using `gpu_8x_a100_80gb_sxm4` on Lambda Cloud will take ~17 minutes.
 See the following detail section for the output.
+Increasing the batch size to 1024 will result in CUDA out-of-memory error.

 <details>